 The City of Columbia continues to have a large number of crashes.
-According to statistics from the Missouri State Highway Patrol, there were 3,832 crashes in Columbia during the last 3 years including 1,286 serious injury crashes and 29 fatality crashes.
+According to statistics from the Missouri State Highway Patrol, there were 3,768 crashes in Columbia during the last 3 years including 1,138 injury crashes and 23 fatality crashes.
 This does not include the crashes that Columbia Police Department does not investigate which are crashes involving no injury and no vehicles requiring towing.

-The statistics dated 2017-2019 from the Missouri State Highway Patrol showed Columbia ranked 13th in the list of cities in Missouri who recorded traffic crashes.
+The statistics dated 2019-2021 from the Missouri State Highway Patrol showed Columbia ranked 13th in the list of cities in Missouri who recorded traffic crashes.
 This ranking would be higher as this does not include the crashes that the Columbia Police Department does not investigate involving no injury and no vehicles requiring towing.
-In addition, Columbia ranked 6th in the state for number of fatality crashes.
-Additionally, Columbia ranked 7th in the list of cities in Missouri for impaired driving crashes.
+In addition, Columbia ranked 13th in the list of cities in Missouri for speed related crashes.

 The following is a summary of recent enforcement and challenges.
-In January 2016, the Columbia Police Traffic Unit was disbanded (except for the DWI Enforcement officers).
+In January 2016, the Columbia Police Traffic Unit was disbanded (except for the Dedicated Impaired Driving Enforcement).
 The investigation of traffic crashes and traffic enforcement became part of the responsibility of the Patrol division.
 While two officers were assigned to traffic duties such as crash investigation and enforcement, they were also responsible for assisting patrol shift with calls for service.
-This created a reduction in the amount of traffic enforcement occurring within the City of Columbia.
+This created a reduction in the amount of traffic enforcement occurring within the City of Columbia .
 In 2016, the number of people killed in fatality crashes in the City of Columbia spiked with one of the highest totals in a ten-year period.

-2019 was a period of change as the Traffic Unit was re-established separate from Patrol consisting of two crash investigator/traffic enforcement officers and the two grant funded DWI officers along with a supervisor.
+2019 was a period of change as the Traffic Unit was re-established separate from Patrol consisting of two crash investigator/traffic enforcement officers and the two Dedicated Impaired Driving Enforcement officers along with a supervisor.
 However, fatal crashes in 2019 rose to a total of 14 fatal crashes.
 2020 continued with the same staffing until October when two Hazardous Moving Enforcement officers were added to the Traffic Unit.
 One of the positions is grant funded and the other position is department funded.
 In May 2021, two officers in the Traffic Unit resigned from the department and due to staffing shortage these positions have not been replaced.
 Ofc.
 Brad Wolf was moved to the grant funded HMV position and the department HMV position remains open.
 Once staffing recovers the two positions in the Traffic Unit will be filled.